-Professional development expenditures were \$298,115 less than the final budget.
-The variance was primarily the result of Conference Registration being less than the final budget of \$100,713 as a result of less opportunities for an in-person conferences and travel restrictions that were placed due to the on-going pandemic.
+Professional Development expenditures were \$249,209 less than the final budget.
+The variance was primarily the result of timing issues related to Leadership Programs and Conference Registrations which were less than the final budget by \$82,038 and \$81,801 respectively.
+This is a result of ongoing delays in the ramp up of in-person professional development opportunities, particularly for in-person leadership cohorts and conferences.